 The Funds may invest Cash Holdings and / or FDI Cash Holdings in one or more daily dealing money market collective investment schemes authorised as UCITS.
 Such collective investment schemes may be managed by the Manager and / or an Affiliate and are subject to the limits set out in Schedule III.
 Such collective investment schemes may comprise sub-funds in Institutional Cash Series plc which invest in money market instruments.
 Institutional Cash Series plc is a BlackRock umbrella fund and open-ended investment company with variable capital incorporated in Ireland and having segregated liability between its sub-funds.
-It is not anticipated that the Fund's Cash Holdings and / or FDI Cash Holdings will result in additional market exposure or capital erosion occurs it is expected to be minimal.
+It is not anticipated that the Fund's Cash Holdings and / or FDI Cash Holdings will result in additional market exposure or capital erosion, however, to the extent that additional market exposure or capital erosion occurs it is expected to be minimal.